- a classical/contemporary couple: Ulysses and Guido da Montefeltro

 While Ulysses‘ journey to death and damnation is one of isolated grandeur in both decision-making and execution (the crew are but his pawns, in his telling), Guido da Montefeltro’s story involves a second actor.
 The story Guido tells is therefore in some ways more layered and complex, involving a double set of motivations.

 When Boniface sees that Guido hesitates to give him the counsel he requires, the pope reassures the retired condottiere that he need not fear for his soul.
-At this point Boniface gives false counsel, for he lies, telling Guido da Montefeltro that as pope he has the power to absolve and—here is the lie and abuse of power—that he will absolve Guido of his future sin immediately, from this very moment:
+At this point Boniface gives false counsel, for he lies, telling Guido da Montefeltro that as pope he has the power to absolve and — here is the lie — that he will absolve Guido of his future sin immediately, from this very moment:

 E’ poi ridisse: “Tuo cuor non sospetti; finor t’assolvo, e tu m’insegna fare sì come Penestrino in terra getti.
 (Inf.
 27.100-02)

-Boniface of course knows that one cannot be absolved of a sin before committing that sin.
-(However, for an actual example of papal absolution offered in advance, see Appendix 1 below.)
+Boniface of course knows that one cannot be absolved of a sin before committing it.
+(However, theology runs afoul of history: for a historical example of papal absolution offered in advance, see Appendix 1 below.)
 The logic here is simple: commission of a sin requires the soul to will to carry out the sin, and it is not possible to will an act and repent of that act simultaneously.
-It is this simultaneous repenting and willing that is challenged by the devil who arrives to take Guido’s soul to Hell, snatching him from St. Francis in the story that Guido relates at the canto’s end.
+It is this simultaneous repenting and willing that is challenged by the devil who arrives to take Guido’s soul to Hell, snatching him from St. Francis in the final episode of his story that Guido relates at the canto’s end.

 As the devil points out, this argument presents a logical fallacy, based on the law of non-contradiction.
-The law of non-contradiction—which Dante states in Paradiso 6, verse 21, also in the context of conversion (see Appendix 2 below)—holds that a true statement and its opposite cannot both be true at the same time in the same sense.
+The law of non-contradiction — which Dante states explicitly in Paradiso 6, verse 21, also in the context of conversion (see Appendix 2 below) — holds that a true statement and its opposite cannot both be true at the same time in the same sense.
 This principle is stated in logic as A ≠ not A:

 ch’assolver non si può chi non si pente, né pentere e volere insieme puossi per la contradizion che nol consente (Inf.
 27.118-120)